 Our success depends in part on our ability to grow our business both organically and through strategic acquisitions, and our plans and strategies may not be realized.

-Our strategic plan includes leveraging our nation-wide network of dealerships, using our proprietary Cash Offer technology to grow our pre-owned inventory, reducing our cost structure, and acquiring strategic retail locations.
+Our strategic plan includes leveraging our nationwide network of dealerships, using our proprietary RideNow Cash Offer technology to grow our pre-owned inventory, reducing our cost structure, and rationalizing our retail footprint by acquiring new retail locations and closing or consolidating existing retail locations.
 The identification of suitable acquisition candidates can be difficult, time-consuming and costly, and we may not be able to successfully complete identified acquisition opportunities.
-These activities can divert management time and focus from operating our business to addressing acquisition challenges.
+The closing or consolidation of existing retail locations may not result in immediate cost savings.
+These activities can divert management time and focus from operating our business.
 We may encounter unforeseen expenses, difficulties, complications, and delays relating to the development and operation of our business and the execution of our business plan, including our organic and acquisition growth strategies.
 Achieving the anticipated benefits of acquisitions depends in significant part upon our integrating any acquired entity's businesses, operations, processes, and systems in an efficient and effective manner.
-We have incurred, and expect to continue to incur, a number of non-recurring costs associated with our acquisitions.
-Our failure to identify, acquire or successfully integrate additional retail locations could adversely affect our business, financial condition, and results of operation.
+We have incurred, and expect to continue to incur, a number of non-recurring costs associated with our acquisitions and the closing of retail locations.
+Our failure to identify successfully rationalize our dealership footprint could adversely affect our business, financial condition, and results of operations.

 Production